Sunday, November 20, 2022

 1973.

 There's no ad in the TV Guide for Christmas Eve 1974, so here instead is the program close-up, with listing, from the Newsday TV Book.
-(At mentioned, more listings in a bit from these local Long Island guides.)
+(As mentioned, more listings in a bit from these local Long Island guides.)

 "Continuous until sign-off."
 I'm not sure why that phrase is so cool, but it is.